Skip to content

 What’s the ROI of SAP CX?

-Companies that performed an ROI analysis before implementation met their ROI expectations 83% of the time (Panorama Consulting, 2025).
+Companies that ran an ROI analysis before implementation met their ROI expectations 83% of the time (Panorama Consulting, 2025).
 Typical ROI timelines: 6-12 months for Sales Cloud V2, 12-18 months for Commerce Cloud.
 Measurable outcomes include pipeline visibility, forecast accuracy, service resolution time, and customer retention rates.
+Do the analysis upfront.
+It’ll make the business case conversation with your CFO a lot smoother.

 SAP CXCustomer ExperienceSAP Sales Cloud V2SAP Service Cloud V2CRM